Thai authorities extradite man convicted over 1995 India bombing

-Gurmeet Singh, one of six Sikh militants convicted over the 1995 blast that killed 18 people, including the then-chief minister of the northern state of Punjab, fled a high-security prison in India in 2004 before being sentenced in absentia to life imprisonment in 2007.
+Gurmeet Singh, one of six Sikh militants convicted over the 1995 blast that killed 18 people, including the then-chief minister of Punjab, fled a high-security prison in India in 2004 before being sentenced in absentia to life imprisonment in 2007.

 Singh entered Thailand in October and was arrested by Thai police on Jan.
 5.